JedBeom/random-reviewer-discord/README.md

 ### Create Discord Webhook URL

-> To create Webhook, you should be the admin👑 or have the permission `Manage Webhooks`.
+> To create a Webhook, you should be the admin👑 or have the `Manage Webhooks` permission.

-1. In your Discord server, Go to **Server Settings** and click **Integrations**.
+1. In your Discord server, go to **Server Settings** and click **Integrations**.
 1. Click **Webhooks**.
-1. If you haven't created any webhooks, then a new webhook would be created automatically.
-If not, then click **New Webhook**.
+1. If you haven't created any webhooks, a new webhook will be created automatically.
+If not, click **New Webhook**.
-1. Change name and profile pic as you want.
-This action doesn't have a default name and profile pic for webhook.
+1. Change the name and profile picture as you like.
+This action doesn't have a default name or profile picture for the webhook.
    ![discord_webhook](docs/discord-webhook.png)
 1. Click **Copy Webhook URL** and save it for later.
-(Or you can come here and copy again!)
+(Or you can come back here and copy it again!)

 ### Configure Repository Secrets

+> [!WARNING]
-> You could pass this step and add these values directly on the `.yaml`, but exposing discord user ids and webhook url is NEVER a good idea.
+> You can skip this step and add these values directly in the `.yaml` file,
+> but exposing Discord user IDs and the webhook URL is NEVER a good idea.

-1. On your Github repository web page, Go to **Settings** and click **Secrets and variables > Actions**.
+1. On your GitHub repository page, go to **Settings** and click **Secrets and variables > Actions**.
    ![github secrets](docs/github-secrets.png)
 1. Under **Repository secrets**, click **New Repository Secret**.
    ![github repository secrets](docs/github-repository-secrets.png)
-1. Name `WEBHOOK_URL` and paste your Discord Webhook URL you created.
+1. Name it `WEBHOOK_URL` and paste your Discord Webhook URL.
-1. Create another secret and name `CANDIDATES` for the name, and the secret contains candidates of reviewers.
+1. Create another secret named `CANDIDATES`, and the secret should contain the candidates for reviewers.
    ![github candidates](docs/github-secrets-candidates.png)

-The format should be
+The format should be:

 ```
 githubusername1:discorduserid1